followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/015 Appointment Types/020 All-Day Appointments.md

 ![Scheduler All Day Appointment Details](/Content/images/doc/19_2/UiWidgets/Scheduler_AllDayAppointment_Details.png)

-All-day appointments are displayed in the all-day panel, which is visible by default.
-If you are not using such appointments, hide the all-day panel along with all-day appointments by assigning **false** to the [showAllDayPanel](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/showAllDayPanel.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#showAllDayPanel') option.
+All-day appointments are displayed in the All-day panel, which is visible by default.
+If you are not using such appointments, hide the All-day panel along with all-day appointments by assigning **false** to the [showAllDayPanel](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/showAllDayPanel.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#showAllDayPanel') option.